Gen Z protests: Causes

-Background
+The Bloomberg Economics study examined possible impetuses for Gen Z protests on a country-by-country basis, finding income inequality to be a leading cause of youth mobilisation in Peru and Mexico.
+Political corruption was a key driver of unrest in the Philippines, while extreme poverty and inadequate access to basic sanitation and clean water drove actions in Madagascar.
+Carnegie's Global Protest Tracker likewise identified state corruption as a primary catalyst for protests, with anti-democratic excesses and economic difficulties as secondary ones.

+Origins

-Gen Z mobilization (2010–2017)
+Mobilisation (2010–2017)

-Gen Z political mobilization started to be recorded as early as in 2010.
-The earliest known example is during the 2010 United Kingdom student protests when the police reportedly stopped and searched two protesters who were 11 year old twins in an unlawful manner, and it was reported that a significant percentage of other people at the protests were also part of Gen Z. The British police also confessed detaining numerous children who were part of the protests for up to 6 hours, some, once againm as young as 11 years old.
-One year later, during the 2011 UK riots, a 11 year old boy was arrested over the riots, and a 11 year old girl was also arrested for her own involvement in the riots.
+Gen Z political mobilisation started to be recorded as early as in 2010.
+The earliest known example is during the 2010 United Kingdom student protests when the police reportedly stopped and searched two protesters who were 11 year old twins in an unlawful manner, and it was reported that a significant percentage of other people at the protests were also part of Gen Z. The British police also confessed detaining numerous children who were part of the protests for up to 6 hours, some, once again as young as 11 years old.
+One year later, during the 2011 UK riots, a 11-year-old boy was arrested over the riots, and a 11-year-old girl was also arrested for her own involvement in the riots.

+In 2011 during the Arab Spring in Syria a 13-year-old boy named Hamza al-Khatib was killed by security forces.

 In 2013, during the Gezi Park protests, Berkin Elvan, a 15 year old, was struck in the head by a tear-gas canister fired by a police officer in Istanbul leading to his death.
-Following his death, various protests by children were observed; for example, During National Sovereignty and Children's Day, four kids who held a banner and chanted slogans were taken into custody by police officers.
-It is worth noting however, that the avarage age during the Gezi Park protests was 28.
+Following his death, various protests by children were observed; for example, During National Sovereignty and Children's Day, four kids who held banners reading "Berkin Elvan is Immortal" and chanted slogans were taken into custody by police officers.
+It is worth noting however, that the average age during the Gezi Park protests was 28.

-In October 2015, reports by the U.S Embassy in Lima reported a Gen Z group planned, organized and persued a minor protest, culminating in a March to Congress.
+In October 2015, reports by the U.S Embassy in Lima reported a Gen Z group planned, organised and pursued a protest, culminating in a March to Congress.
 The action was a part of the 2015 Peruvian protests against Las Bambas mining project.

 In December 2017, in an article by Americas Quarterly, it was noted that, whilst the main drives of political change within Paraguayan politics at the time were from Generation X, a presence of younger activists was noted.

 During the 2017–2018 Russian protests, Gen Z became more politically active and actively participated to the protests, despite not leading it.

+In April 2018 (the 19th anniversary of the Columbine High School massacre), The National School Walkout was a student-led protest in the United States against gun violence.

+During the protests against Daniel Ortega there were 325 fatal victims of the repression in Nicaragua, 29 were minors including a one year child.
+There are also 22 adolescents among the political prisoners.